 On-Call Emergency Services: During fall semester, interns will shadow a senior staff member who is on call for two non-consecutive weeks, gaining experience in responding to crisis situations.
 During spring semester, interns will provide primary coverage for the on-call phone for two non-consecutive weeks and will receive supervision and back-up from a senior staff member.

 Interns are responsible for documenting their hours on an Excel spreadsheet that is provided to them ahead of time.
 Hours can be totaled for report in the spreadsheet.
 A copy of the spreadsheet data needs to be submitted to the Training Director on a monthly basis.
 Interns will be given feedback about their hours every three months at minimum.

 List of Potential Apprenticeships

 NOTE: Apprenticeships vary in their time commitment and intensity, including time involved in direct service, readings/trainings, and meetings with mentors.
-Interns should contract for their time and activity commitment with their apprenticeship mentor prior to the start of fall quarter.
+Interns should contract for their time and activity commitment with their apprenticeship mentor prior to the start of fall semester.
 Interns are expected to integrate their apprenticeship interests into their expected hours for the agency.
 Apprenticeships are offered in a variety of areas or may be designed by the intern in consultation with the staff.